Skip to main content

 Sometimes due to unwanted background noise we had to replace audio from one take with better quality audio from a different take, then needed to sync the audio and video correctly.

-What else do you do as part of your student job in JMU Libraries?
+What else did you do as part of your student job in JMU Libraries?

-I also work on photography, podcast production, faculty and staff video projects, and 3D modeling projects.
+I also worked on photography, podcast production, faculty and staff video projects, and 3D modeling projects.

-How has your role in JMU Libraries helped prepare you for your future career?
+How did your role in JMU Libraries help prepare you for your future career?

-I wish to pursue educational media, so the work I do now is right up my wheelhouse so to speak.
-I get real educational experience and feel that I can provide resources and skills to students, faculty, and staff here at JMU.
+I wish to pursue educational media, so this work was right up my wheelhouse so to speak.
+I got real educational experience and was able to provide resources and skills to students, faculty, and staff at JMU.

-If another JMU student was considering applying for your job when you graduate, what would you tell them about it?
+If another JMU student was considering applying for this student job, what would you tell them about it?

 This story is part of our Feature Friday Q&A series.
 If you know of a person or project connected with JMU Libraries that you’d like to feature, contact us at libraries@jmu.edu